57% of the world’s active languages still do not have a complete Bible translation.

 Bob Creson, the president of Wycliffe Bible Translators, one of the world’s largest Bible translation agencies, told The Christian Post that the Bible is being translated into more languages and at a faster rate than ever before.

-Creson said that within the past six months, the Gospel has been made available in 27 new languages that represent communities totalling over 3 million people.
+Creson said that between 2014 and 2015, the Gospel had been made available in 27 new languages that represent communities totaling over 3 million people.

-"We are not the only organization doing Bible translations; there are a number of others.
-What we try to do here in Orlando, and try to do twice a year, is we celebrate all the New Testaments and full Bibles that have come into completion in the last six months," Creson explained.
-"We celebrated, last Thursday, 27 of those and that represented almost 3 million people that now have access in their first language to the Good News message.
-Every six months, it is getting larger and larger and larger, the number of completions."
+“We are not the only organization doing Bible translations; there are a number of others.
+What we try to do here in Orlando, and try to do twice a year, is we celebrate all the New Testaments and full Bibles that have come into completion in the last six months,” Creson explained.
+“In the first trimester of 2015 we celebrated 27 of those and that represented almost 3 million people that now have access in their first language to the Good News message.
+Every six months, it is getting larger and larger and larger, the number of completions.”

 Wycliffe aims to have the Bible translation process started in each of the world’s languages by the year 2025.